Wrong LAB values for blue colors

 The LAB values of that particular blue I get in DT is 33.438, 7.825, -53.621, quite different from the values I get in PS/LR: 29,-5,-58.
 I attached the photo with the blue color that is giving a mismatch

-#1 Updated by Ulrich Pegelow about 1 year ago
+#1 Updated by Ulrich Pegelow almost 2 years ago

 Please note that the color picker tool (left side panel) shows you the color values of the image converted into the screen color space.
 As a consequence values will change depending on your installed monitor profile.
 E.g. here on my computer with a wide gamut Eizo monitor I get values of 31, -2, -57.

 As a way to see what Lab values darktable sees when reading the image you can open the tone curve module with "scale chroma" set to manual mode.
 The color picker in that modules gives me values of 30, -6, -58.

-#2 Updated by Hong-Vu Dang about 1 year ago
+#2 Updated by Hong-Vu Dang almost 2 years ago

 Hi Ulrich, thanks for your reply, however, that didn't do the trick for me: I still get the same value, see attached image.